If your child is sensitive to sounds, a speech therapist can be a great resource to address the underlying issue.

 Often, it can be an indicator that your child has a central auditory processing disorder.

-This requires an audiologist to diagnose, but afterwards a Washington DC speech therapy clinic can really help to minimize the impact this disorder has on your child’s day to day.
+Here at our Washington DC speech therapy clinic, we can help to minimize the impact this disorder has on your child’s day to day functioning.

 What Is Central Auditory Processing Disorder?